GabDug/django-rest-framework-csv/README.md

 ## Ordered Fields

 By default, a `CSVRenderer` will output fields in sorted order.
-To specify an alternative field ordering you can override the `header` attribute.
+To specify an alternative field ordering, you can override the `header` attribute.
 There are two ways to do this:

 1. Create a new renderer class and override the `header` attribute